fraunhoferportugal/parentcoach-website/results.md

 ## Publications

 * [African Co-Design: Past, Present, and Emerging](https://dl.acm.org/doi/abs/10.1145/3628096.3629080), 2023 at AfriCHI'23
-* [A Not So Chatty “Chatbot”: Co-designing to support First-Time Parents in South Africa and Portugal](https://dl.acm.org/doi/abs/10.1145/3640794.3665571), 2024 at CUI'24 | Awarded with Honorable Mention Short Paper
+* [A Not So Chatty "Chatbot": Co-designing to support First-Time Parents in South Africa and Portugal](https://dl.acm.org/doi/abs/10.1145/3640794.3665571), 2024 at CUI'24.
+Awarded with Honorable Mention Short Paper
 * [Understanding How Parents Deal With the Health Advice They Receive: A Qualitative Study and Implications for the Design of Message-based Health Dissemination Systems for Child Health](https://dl.acm.org/doi/10.1145/3643834.3661504), 2024 at DIS'24 <br/><br/>